-Because the closing level of at least one Underlying was less than its respective Initial Level on each Observation Date on and after the fourth Observation Date (which is approximately 1 year after the Trade Date and is the first Observation Date on which the Securities are callable), the Securities are not called.
-Because the Final Level of each Underlying is equal to or greater than its respective Trigger Level and Coupon Barrier, at maturity, Credit Suisse will pay you \$10.1995 per \$10.00 principal amount, which is equal to your principal amount plus the Contingent Coupon payment due on the Final Valuation Date.
+Because the Closing Level of at least one Underlying was less than its respective Initial Level on each Observation Date on and after the fourth Observation Date (which is approximately 1 year after the Trade Date and is the first Observation Date on which the Securities are callable), the Securities are not called.
+Because the Final Level of each Underlying is equal to or greater than its respective Trigger Level and Coupon Barrier, at maturity, Credit Suisse will pay you \$10.2300 per \$10.00 principal amount, which is equal to your principal amount plus the Contingent Coupon payment due on the Final Valuation Date.

-In addition, because the closing level of each Underlying was equal to or greater than its respective Coupon Barrier on the first and second Observation Dates, you will be entitled to receive Contingent Coupon payments of \$0.1995 on each of the related Coupon Payment Dates.
-However, because the closing level of at least one Underlying was less than its Coupon Barrier on the third through thirty-ninth Observation Dates, you will not be entitled to receive any Contingent Coupon payments on the corresponding Coupon Payment Dates.
-When added to the Contingent Coupon payments of \$0.3990 received on the prior Coupon Payment Dates, you will have received a total of \$10.5985 per \$10.00 principal amount, a 5.9850% total return on the Securities.
+In addition, because the Closing Level of each Underlying was equal to or greater than its respective Coupon Barrier on the first and second Observation Dates, Credit Suisse will pay you Contingent Coupon payments of \$0.2300 on each of the related Coupon Payment Dates.
+However, because the Closing Level of at least one Underlying was less than its Coupon Barrier on the third through thirty-ninth Observation Dates, you will not be entitled to receive any Contingent Coupon payments on the corresponding Coupon Payment Dates.
+When added to the Contingent Coupon payments of \$0.4600 received on the prior Coupon Payment Dates, you will have received a total of \$10.6900 per \$10.00 principal amount, a 6.9000% total return on the Securities.